 In this study, published in PLOS Medicine, 50nmol/L counted as deficient and even 80nmol/L was described as ‘sub-optimal’.
 Taking the US Recommended Daily Allowance (RDA) of vitamin D (10mcg, or 400iu/day) was found to reduce the risk of pancreatic cancer by 43% in a sample of more than 120,000 people from two long-term health surveys.
 The Harvard researchers said further work was necessary to determine if consuming vitamin D in the diet, or through sun exposure, might have even more of an effect than taking supplements.
 How does vitamin D work?
 The anti-cancer activity of vitamin D is thought to result from its role in a wide range of mechanisms central to the development of cancer, such as regulating cell growth, and apoptosis (programmed cell death).

 Programmed cell death is a normal process that should happen in our bodies if a cell is damaged in any way.
 This is one of the problems with cancer – the damaged cell continues to replicate.
-One clinical study of 92 colon cancer patients showed that supplementing the diet with calcium and vitamin D appeared to increase the levels of a protein (called BAX) that controls this process in the colon and might therefore be pushing the pre-cancerous cells into programmed cell death.
+One clinical study of 92 colon cancer patients showed that supplementing the diet with calcium and vitamin D appeared to increase the levels of a Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… (called BAX) that controls this process in the colon and might therefore be pushing the pre-cancerous cells into programmed cell death.

 Another possible explanation for the cancer-protective effect of vitamin D is that it’s needed to enable calcium to be used properly in the body, and that calcium is important for proper immune function.
 Vitamin D is converted into the hormone, which works with another hormone, parathormone – produced in the parathyroid gland – to control calcium balance in the body.
 Calcitriol also plays an important role in the immune system because it is able to suppress pro-inflammatory chemicals that are often implicated in the cancer process.
 It has been found to kill cancer cells in laboratory and animal studies, and high levels of calcitriol have been shown to be beneficial in patients with advanced prostate cancer.